Murchison Falls National Park

 The park is not only the most visited spots in Uganda but in the entire African continent.
 An adventure in east Africa calls for a trip to Murchison falls for an exceptional ad memorable experience.
-Besides its wildlife, the park consists of vast savannah grasslands and great forest like Budongo where chimp tracking is done the most.
-There is plenty to keep you busy during your visit to Murchison falls national park where you can further enjoy seeing the white rhinos at the ziwa rhino sanctuary which was built close to the park.
+Besides its wildlife, the park consists of vast savannah grasslands and great forest like Budongo where chimp tracking is common.
+There is plenty to keep you busy during your visit to Murchison falls national park where you can further enjoy seeing the white rhinos at the ziwa rhino sanctuary which is close to the park.

 Accessing the park.

-Murchison falls national park can be accessed easily since it’s just a 5 hours’ drive by road using the Kampala- Masindi route or Kampala- karuma – Pakwach route.
+Murchison falls national park is just a 5 hours’ drive by road using the Kampala- Masindi route or Kampala- karuma – Pakwach route.
 From Entebbe international airport, you can either stay overnight in Kampala or take a ride to the park depending on the time your flight arrives.
 Alternatively, you can access Murchison falls from its airstrips within the national park such as Pakuba airfield and Bugungu airstrip.
 There are domestic and Charter flights available to this national park which are organized by aero link and Fly Uganda.

 Visiting Murchison falls

 Viewing wildlife can be enjoyed during the game drives in the delta, the southern sector and buligi peninsular.
-The delta is known for the biggest chances of seeing lions prey as they go drink water, buligi peninsular which is a triangle of grass land has plenty of animals like elephants, antelopes, buffalos, giraffes among others and for the southern part of Murchison falls national park which is known as the heart of Murchison is covered by bush and forest, a delightful tract of savanna rolls down to the river from the Rabongo road in the very center of the park.
-Animals like Uganda kobs, elephants, lions, hippos, hartebeest, Nile crocodiles, hippos among others will be seen on the river banks of the Nile.
+The delta has the biggest chances of seeing lions prey as they go drink water.
+Buligi peninsular which is a triangle of grass land has plenty of animals like elephants, antelopes, buffalos, giraffes among others.
+For the southern part of Murchison falls national park which is the heart of Murchison has bush and forest.
+There is a delightful tract of savanna rolls down to the river from the Rabongo road in the very center of the park.
+Animals like Uganda kobs, elephants, lions, hippos, hartebeest, Nile crocodiles, hippos among others are also on the river banks of the Nile.

 Birding in Murchison falls national park.